-In France, the Canadians have been observing the 35th anniversary of their raid on Dieppe during the Second World War.
+Background: In France, the Canadians have been observing the 35th anniversary of their raid on Dieppe during the Second World War.
 They suffered casualties during the attack on the German-occupied port in northern France.

 SYNOPSIS: A guard of honour from the Royal Canadian Air Force lined up at the Canadian war cometary in Dieppe for inspection by the Minister of Veterans Affairs, Daniel MacDonald